Jack Wilshere: Early career

 Wilshere joined the Arsenal Academy in October 2001 at the age of nine, after a short spell in the Luton Town youth programme.
-He rose through the ranks, and at the age of 15 was named the captain of the Under-16s; he also made a few appearances for the Under-18s.
-In the summer of 2007, Wilshere featured in the Champions Youth Cup in Malaysia and upon his return to England, Arsenal Academy coach Steve Bould gave him a start for the Under-18s first match against the Chelsea Under-18 team.
-He scored his first goal against Aston Villa Under-18s in a 4–1 win.
-He then scored a hat-trick against Watford Under-18s, helping his side to an Academy Group A title.
-He finished his first full season with the Under-18s with 13 goals in 18 appearances, most of which came when he was 15.
+He rose through the ranks, and at the age of 15 was named the captain of the under-16s.
+In the summer of 2007, Wilshere featured in the Champions Youth Cup in Malaysia and upon his return to England, Arsenal Academy coach Steve Bould gave him a start for the under-18s first match against the Chelsea under-18 team.
+He scored his first goal against Aston Villa under-18s in a 4–1 win.
+He then scored a hat-trick against Watford under-18s, helping his side to an Academy Group A title.
+He finished his first full season with the under-18s with 13 goals in 18 appearances, most of which came when he was 15.

 In February 2008, he made his debut for Arsenal Reserves aged 16 against Reading, and scored Arsenal's only goal of the match, which ended in a draw.
 He scored a memorable goal against West Ham reserves in March, picking the ball up and curling a shot into the top left corner under the watching eye of first-team manager Arsène Wenger.
 He managed to record two goals and two assists in just three appearances for the reserves at the end of the 2007–08 season.
-He played in the Under-16s' victory in the Ferroli Cup, being named as player of the tournament.
-He played an important role in Arsenal's 2009 FA Youth Cup win, scoring goals in the semi-final and producing a man-of-the-match display in the first leg of the final against Liverpool, assisting two goals and scoring himself.
+He played in the under-16s' victory in the Ferroli Cup, being named as player of the tournament.
+He played an important role in Arsenal's 2008–09 FA Youth Cup win, scoring goals in the semi-final and producing a man-of-the-match display in the first leg of the final against Liverpool, assisting two goals and scoring himself.